San Francisco 49ers vs. Arizona Cardinals NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Cardinals stats and trends

-- Arizona has played eight games, with six wins against the spread.
+- In Arizona's eight games this year, it has six wins against the spread.

-- So far this year, the Cardinals have been installed as underdogs by a 1-point margin or more three times and are 3-0 ATS in those games.
+- The Cardinals have been underdogs by 1.5 points or more three times this year and are 3-0 ATS in those matchups.

-- Arizona's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Arizona's games this season have gone over the total in three out of eight opportunities (37.5%).

-- Arizona is 5-2 against the spread and 6-1 overall when the team churns out over 324.0 yards.
+- Arizona is 5-2 against the spread and 6-1 overall when the team amasses more than 324.0 yards.

-- The Cardinals have turned the ball over four more times (9 total) than the 49ers have forced a turnover (5) this season.
+- The Cardinals have turned the ball over nine times this season, four more turnovers than the 49ers have forced (5).

 Home and road insights

-- This season in away games, Arizona is 4-0 against the spread and 4-0 overall.
+- In away games, Arizona is 4-0 against the spread, and 4-0 overall.

-- Away from home, the Cardinals are unbeaten ATS (1-0) as 1-point underdogs or more.
+- On the road, the Cardinals are unbeaten ATS (1-0) as 1.5-point underdogs or more.

-- This season, in four away games, Arizona has gone over the total twice.
+- In four road games this year, Arizona has hit the over twice.

 Powered by Data Skrive.